InterDigitalInc/CompressAI-Vision/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "Bug Report"
-about: Create a report to help us improve CompressAI
+about: Create a report to help us improve CompressAI-Vision
 title: ''
 labels: ''
 assignees: ''